 While they sound somewhat the same, they really mean two different things entirely and if you have the wrong letter in your hand, the sellers may decline your offer and accept another.

-A prequalification is your very first step when embarking on a home buying campaign.
+Prequalification is your very first step when embarking on a home-buying campaign.
 It is the result of a conversation you have with an experienced loan officer.

 The loan officer will ask you a few questions and it really doesn’t take very long.